Universal Online Convex Optimization Meets Second-order Bounds: Standard Online Convex Optimization

-In this section, we first introduce necessary assumptions, then describe our universal strategy for OCO, next take strongly convex functions as an example, and finally extend to exp-concave functions and general convex functions.
+In this section, we first introduce necessary assumptions and definitions, and then explain the motivation of our paper.
+Next, we elaborate the proposed strategy for the standard OCO, and then present theoretical guarantees for strongly convex functions, exp-concave functions and general convex functions.
+Finally, we discuss parameter-free extensions.